manuel-serrano/hiphop/examples/translator/README.md

 =============================================

 This example illustrates how to combine HipHop and Hop to build reactive web applications.
-This one implements a multipple-direction translator.
+This one implements a multi-language translator.

 Installation
 ------------

 This example uses HipHop and Hop.
-Both must be installed:
+Both must be installed first:

 ```
 npm install